One of the first things you should do as a new massage practitioner is purchase liability insurance.

 In addition to understanding the type of coverage a policy offers, it’s also important to find out exactly what is covered.
 It’s vital that you choose an insurance policy that will grow with you — so that if you add modalities to your practice you will have continued coverage.
 Look for a policy that covers additional services like yoga, massage and esthetician services all at once to save money if you expand your offerings.

-Several massage liability insurance programs not only offer protection against client legal claims, but also offer added coverage for other issues massage therapists may face, such as lost or stolen property, rental damage and identity theft.
+Several massage liability insurance programs offer protection against client legal claims, and also offer added coverage for other issues massage therapists may face, such as lost or stolen property, rental damage and identity theft.

 Coverage for damage to rental premises is another form of protection that may be included with liability insurance.
 For example, if a massage therapist is burning a candle in a rented session room and that candle gets knocked over and starts a fire, damage to the rental premises would be covered.